Mista Don't Play: Everythangs Workin

 Mista Don't Play: Everythangs Workin is the second studio album by American rapper Project Pat.
-It was released on February 27, 2001 via Loud and Hypnotize Minds with distribution via RED.
-Recording sessions took place at Hypnotize Minds Studio in Memphis, Tennessee.
-Production was handled by DJ Paul and Juicy J. Original official music videos were done for "Chickenhead" and "Don't Save Her".
-Over 10 years later, Project Pat released official music videos for "We Can Get Gangsta" and "Gorilla Pimp".
+It was released on February 27, 2001, via Loud and Hypnotize Minds with distribution via RED.
+The recording sessions took place at Hypnotize Minds Studio in Memphis, Tennessee.
+The album was produced by DJ Paul and Juicy J. Music videos were produced for "Chickenhead" and "Don't Save Her".
+Over 10 years later, Project Pat released videos for "We Can Get Gangsta" and "Gorilla Pimp".

 The album peaked at number 4 on the Billboard 200 in the United States, and was certified Gold by the Recording Industry Association of America on March 29, 2001.